Zentro/docs.rigsofrods.org/source/gameplay/installation.md

 ### with Snap Store

-**Snap Store is not OFFICIALLY maintained but is regularly kept up-to-date.** Snaps can be used on all major Linux distrubtions and is widely used because of its graphical counterpart the Snap Store.
+**Snap Store is not OFFICIALLY maintained but is regularly kept up-to-date.** Snaps can be used on all major Linux distributions and is widely used because of its graphical counterpart the Snap Store.

 ``` shell
 sudo snap install rigs-of-rods